armbian/build/documentation/general-faq.md

-# How can I login?
-What is the default password?
+# How to login?

 Login as **root** and use password **1234**.
 You will be prompted to change this password at first login.

-# What are those images?

-An unofficial port of Debian wheezy, Debian jessie and Ubuntu trusty with dedicated kernel and few adjustments for better performance on ARM boards.
+This is the only pre-installed user.

-# How do I add users?
+# How to add users?

 To create a normal user do this: